 We catalogue resources of any format, including physical books, ebooks, audiobooks, websites, apps, digital videos, kits, music scores, maps, posters and charts, DVDs and CDs.

-Non-book items, as well as music scores and reader kits, must be sent physically to a SCIS cataloguing depot in order for us to catalogue them (see Where do I send items to be catalogued?).
+Non-book items, as well as music scores, book sets and reader kits, must be sent physically to a SCIS cataloguing depot in order for us to catalogue them (see Where do I send items to be catalogued?).